CORDYLINE FRUTICOSA (Ti Leaves)

 Asparagaceae | Mala Maununu

-There is a legend that states that if there is worry of a shark or supernatural creature in the water, you can place a Ti leaf in it to determine if it is safe; if the Ti leaf sinks, it is dangerous and if it floats, it is clear to enter.
+There is a legend that states that if there is a suspicion of a shark or supernatural creature in the water, you can place a Ti leaf in it to determine if it is safe.
+If the Ti leaf sinks, it is dangerous and if it floats, it is safe to enter.